-Testosterone is a hormone made in a man's testicles.
+Testosterone is a hormone made by the testicles.
 It is important for a man's sex drive and physical appearance.

 Certain health conditions, medicines, or injury can lead to low testosterone (low-T).
 Testosterone level also naturally drops with age.
 Low testosterone can affect sex drive, mood, and changes in muscle and fat.

 Treatment with testosterone therapy may help reduce symptoms.